zane-xie/Dns-partition-detection/README.md

   README         - this file
-  effect         - Description example
+  effect         - Description example dig            - A dns tool that supports +subnet=
-  ChangeLog      - history of enhancement

 Contents of the directory tree is below.